Skip to content

 Translation or rotation is displacement in horizontal plane; and distraction is displacement in the vertical plane.

-Translation/rotation is due to a side-to-side motion (can be left-to-right or front-to-back).
-It is a serious injury and always involves the posterior ligamentous complex.
+Translation/rotation is due to a side-to-side motion (it can be left-to-right or front-to-back).
+It is a serious injury that always involves the posterior ligamentous complex.

-Distraction is where the vertebrae are pulled apart and carries a high risk of cord injury.
-Often there is compression at the other side (see Chance fracture below).
+Distraction occurs when the vertebrae are pulled apart, and it carries a high risk of cord injury.
+Often, there is compression on the other side (see Chance fracture below).

 7. Know the common fracture patterns